nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Assigning contact to one or more Weddings : `assign-wedding` or `asw`

-Use the assign-wedding command to assign a contact to one or more `Weddings`.
+Use the `assign-wedding` command to assign a contact to one or more Weddings.

 Format: `assign-wedding PERSON_NUMBER w/WEDDING_NAME…​ [p1/] [p2/] [f/]` or `asw PERSON_NUMBER w/WEDDING_NAME…​ [p1/] [p2/] [f/]`